YingLiu4203/angular-book/ch02/ch02-the-root-component.md

 <h1>{{title}}</h1>
 ```

-The double curly braces in `{{title}}` means that the `title` is a TS expression, evaluate it and display its output in its place.
+The double curly braces in `{{title}}` means that the `title` is a TS expression.
+Angular evaluates it and display its output in its place.
 It turns out that `title` is a property of the component class and its value `'Tour of Heroes'` is used as the content of the HTML `h1` tag.

 Edit the `src/app/app.component.css` file to have the following styles.